helium/HIP/0025-validators.md

   * Activation Threshold: minimum number of staked Validators to start using them for elections.
 After the Activation Threshold is met, the next election will produce a list of Validators rather than draw from the full Hotspot pool.
 After the Threshold is reached and the chain variable is active, we will no longer go back to selecting from the Hotspot pool.
 The initial proposed value here is 100 Validators.
   * Activation Delay: the number of blocks after which (once the above threshold has been met) the group will start moving to the Validator pool.
 Unstaking to below the activation threshold during the delay period will cancel activation.
   * Minimum Stake: the minimum number of HNT that need to be staked before the Validator can be created and considered for Block Producer elections.
 The proposed initial value for the minimum stake is 10,000 HNT.
-  * Cooldown Period:  The number of blocks after staking when the stake is returned to the owner's account.
+  * Cooldown Period: The number of blocks after unstaking when the stake will be returned to the owner's account.
 Proposed initial value is 250,000 blocks, approximately 5 months.

 #### Staking in depth ...